fabian-sp/step-back/stepback/optim/README.md

             loss = closure()

         return loss

     # This method is optional.
-Only if your optimizer requires more than loss value and gradients for doing a step.
+Only needed if your optimizer requires more than loss value and gradients for doing a step.
     def prestep(out, targets, ind, loss_name):
         """
         out : model output (before loss)